Track & Field II: Sporting events

 The triple jump, freestyle swimming, clay pigeon shooting, pole vault, and archery events were previously featured in Hyper Sports.
 The hammer throw and hurdles events were originally featured in the original Track and Field.
 Although gymnastics was featured in Hyper Sports, that game had the vaulting horse rather than the horizontal bar.

 Extras

 The game has a password feature allowing the player to continue playing from their last position at another time.

 In addition, the Gun Firing exhibition event could be played with either the NES Controller or the NES Zapper.

 Reception

 The game topped the bi-weekly Japanese Famitsu sales chart in October 1988, dethroning Dragon Ball: Daimaō Fukkatsu.
 It also appeared at number 9 out of 15 on the best-selling console games chart in the May 1989 issue of Computer Entertainer in the United States.

 The game entered Nintendo Powers Top 30 games survey of players, professionals, and dealers at number 5 in the May–June 1989 issue.
-It was praised for its vibrant graphics and varied gameplay in the April 1989 issue of Computer Entertainer.
+It was praised for its vibrant graphics and varied gameplay in the April 1989 issue of Computer Entertainer, scoring 7.5 out of 8 stars.